ObservedObserver/noteGPT/README.md

 https://github.com/ObservedObserver/photes-lite/assets/22167673/1c7a1fb0-5c00-4960-9f80-8defe34329db

+This app is initial built by [lab2.dev](https://lab2.dev), the AI App Builder for creating streamlit app.

 ## Overview

 This project provides a Streamlit app that converts images into written notes.
 Currently, the app can only be run locally, as it writes directly to the file system.